janicicpredrag/Larus/README.md

    `-a<invoke>`           the way the external prover is invoked as a hammer for abduction

-   '-u'                   full-hammering - no proving, only hammering until a fixed point
+   `-u`                   full-hammering - no proving, only hammering until a fixed point
                           is reached; the output file name is input name plus suffix '_fh'
                           default: false